Dee-17/Employee-Attendance-Management-System/README.md

 ## Installation Guide
 Follow these step-by-step instructions to set up the project on your local machine.
-The guide covers cloning the repository (or downloading as a ZIP file), running the website locally using XAMPP, and setting up the server with a database and tables.
+The guide covers cloning the repository (or downloading as a ZIP file), running the website locally using XAMPP, and setting up the server with a database.

 ### Step 1: Clone Repository (Optional)
 1. **Clone a Repository:**